Operating Systems

 What is a Process?

-A process in an operating system can be thought of as a program in execution.
-It is a fundamental concept that enables the computer to multitask efficiently.
-Each process consists of its own memory space, system resources, and execution context.
-These processes allow an operating system to perform multiple tasks simultaneously.
+A process in an operating system can be thought of as a program in execution, serving as the fundamental unit of work within the system.
+It is, therefore, crucial for enabling the computer to multitask efficiently.
+To elaborate, each process is allocated its own memory space, system resources, and execution context.
+These components ensure that each process operates independently, without interfering with others.
+As a result, processes empower an operating system to perform multiple tasks simultaneously, making it a key factor in the overall functionality and responsiveness of the system.

 Process States